.Net: Working with OpenOffice 3

 I’ve just spend nearly a day trying to get a mail-merge application I built to work again with the new version of OO.

-Developing .Net applications with OpenOffice 3 now requires that the .Net framework 3.5 be installed.
+Developing .Net applications with OpenOffice 3 [now requires that the .Net framework 3.5 be installed][10].

 Only one version of OpenOffice/StarOffice must be installed.

-Getting the CLI assemblies in your project
+###Getting the CLI assemblies in your project###

-OpenOffice used to ship with a bunch of CLI DLLs for manipulating Open Documents from .Net.
 With OpenOffice version 3, these DLLs are directly installed in the GAC and not available in the Program installation folder any longer, making them unavailable when you need to add them as references to your Visual Studio project.

 The trick is to extract the DLLs from the installation CAB, then reference those and make sure you exclude them in your setup file so only the latest version installed on the user’s computer’s GAC will get used.

-- Open the installation folder where the installation files are extracted (usually left on your desktop under a folder like
+1. Open the installation folder where the installation files are extracted (usually left on your desktop under a folder like `OpenOffice.org 3.0 (en-US) Installation Files` during the OO installation process.

-. - Add the ones you need to your VS Project’s references and make sure the properties of these references have their Copy Local and Specific Version properties set to false.
+3. Add the ones you need to your VS Project’s references and make sure the properties of these references have their _Copy Local_ and _Specific Version_ properties set to _false_.

-- If you have a setup project that added these references to the list of files, right-click each of them and select Exclude to make sure they won’t be packaged.
+4. If you have a setup project that added these references to the list of files, right-click each of them and select _Exclude_ to make sure they won’t be packaged.

 The reason for not deploying the DLLs is that they are very specific to a given OpenOffice version and the latest assemblies relevant to the user’s OpenOffice installation will already be deployed to the target machine’s GAC.